 - Add “Alt” to any picture to tell search engines what the picture is about, and Alt text must have alternative content so that there is a text description image when the image is not displayed.

-- The image file name and title should be associated with keywords.
+- The image file name and title should include keywords.
 The file size should not exceed 100KB.
-In fact, smaller images should be 30-40KB.
+In fact, smaller images should be 30-40KB in size.

 And yes, as the note says, images can affect the loading speed of a page, so make sure to keep that in mind.

-An internal link is a link that connects one page with another that is inside the same website.
+An internal link is a link that connects one page to another within the same website.
 Internal links may indicate how each page is relevant to each other and search engine crawlers will go through these links to determine that.